 If your mental disorder is directly related to your active-duty service, the impairment may be considered service-connected.
 The event that caused the mental condition did not have to happen abroad.
 Many terrible things happen to veterans who are also stateside.
 The event that caused the mental disorder doesn’t have to be something like an IED; it could be hazing, sexual trauma, or even being in a car accident.

-Veterans should not forget that secondary service-connected impairments may be eligible for monthly compensation as well.
+Veterans should not forget that secondary service-connected disabilities may be eligible for monthly compensation as well.
 For example. if a veteran has a traumatic event happen to them during service they may suffer from anxiety and PTSD.
 If their anxiety or PTSD causes depression, that may be considered secondary service-connected.

 Mental Conditions Worsened by Service